alessiodionisi/website/content/cv.md

 ---

-I'm a Software Engineer with 7+ years of experience driven by the curiosity to learn and discover new technologies.
+I'm a Software Engineer with 8+ years of experience driven by the curiosity to learn and discover new technologies.
 I started working as a full stack freelancer and then switched to frontend only, from 2020 I mainly develop backend services with Go.

 Please check out my [github](https://github.com/adnsio) and [linkedin](https://linkedin.com/in/adnsio) profile.

 Contacts: [email](mailto:hello@adns.io)

-### Skills (just a few)

----

-\- Programming languages: Go, Rust, C, TypeScript, PHP<br />
-\- Backend frameworks & libraries: Chi (Go), Symfony (PHP)<br />
-\- Frontend frameworks & libraries: Vue.js, Nuxt.js, Tailwind CSS, React<br />
-\- Databases: CockroachDB, PostgreSQL, MySQL, Cassandra<br />
-\- Languages: Italian, English

 ### Work experience